TarteelGH/GIT-Exercises/📚 Introduction to Version Control & Git Basics.md

         > **Creat,Save,Edit and Save the thing gain**

     - [What is Git?](https://git-scm.com/video/what-is-git)

+        - **Local GIT** : **Disributed** so that connenctivity does not block work .
+        - **Git** is actually locally enabled , meaning that you can version-control items just on your dasktop , just withh a single piece of software available at the command line.
+        - **Easy** so that learng

     - [Get Going with Git](https://git-scm.com/video/get-going)
     - [Quick wins with Git](https://git-scm.com/video/quick-wins)